Dynamic Structural Operational Semantics: Exemplifying MSOS for the language

 Another semantics, like that of \cite{StoyleHBSN07mutatis}, may want to consider these two as a single store-like data structure.
 In this paper we prefer to use disjoint structures when possible.
 At an implementation stage one could merge these two kinds of stores into one, and take care of differentiating the variable identifiers from the function identifiers correctly.

 The transition rules below are as in \proteusSrcLang, using a functional languages style.
-We are using the notation $s[v/\mathbf{x}]$ for capture avoiding substitution of all occurrences of a variable in a program statement.
+We are using again the notation $s[v/\mathbf{x}]$ for substitution of all occurrences of the variable in the statement body of the function.
 This is typical for reduction semantics, as in \cite{StoyleHBSN07mutatis}; however we could also use evaluation contexts, e.g., as done in \cite{Mosses04modularSOS}.
 We exemplify the use of evaluation contexts in Section~\ref{example_threads} for the semantics of threads.